easysoftware/developer-portal-devs/docs/Backend_tutorials/BE-Code_style.md

 <!-- theme: warning -->
 >**Do not change Redmine!**
 >
 >Do not change any Redmine files directly.
-We are a plugin for Redmine, not a fork.
+Easy Project is a plugin for Redmine, not a fork.

 <!-- theme: info -->
 >**Try to use existing code.**
 >
->Before adding something, inspire yourself with an existing code base.
+>Before adding something, inspire yourself within the existing code base.
 Try to find an applicable existing solution, copy and modify it.
 On the other hand, avoid blind copy-pasting.
 >
 >Don't be afraid to explore the source code.
 Look at models, controllers or views and do it similarly - syntax, code style.
 When you use a method, you have to know what it does.